Bridge¶

 Bridge allows the connection of two separate networks as if they were a single network.
 It builds a database by inspecting the destination MAC address of packets flowing through the bridged interfaces: known destination is forwarded, unknown is broadcast to all other networks.

-To configure a bridge, enter the context interface
+To configure a bridge, enter the context interface type bridge from the VRF

 in which you plan to define the bridge logical interface.
 The bridge